asmov/development/ASMOV.md

 Once approved, we will sign the document as well and email you the finalized copy.

 We will store the agreement document internally.
-Its contents will not be shared with third parties unless required: verification of ownership, legal matters, etc.
+Its contents will not be shared with third parties unless we are required to do so (verification of ownership, legal matters, etc.).

 ## commits